Ice vs Heat for Treating Tendon Pain

 When dealing with tendon pain it's hard to know what treatment will work best for you.
 You might be wondering if ice and heat will work for you.
 Or maybe even which will work better - ice OR heat.

 We understand that it can get pretty confusing to figure out what conservative treatment method will work best with all of the treatment options available to you today.
-To get started, you should think about the benefits you'll get from using these therapies.
+To get started, you should think about the benefits you'll get from using these treatments.

 Ice and heat are the best treatment combination for you if:

-- You're looking to heal quickly and want to boost the natural power of pain relief and healing in your body.
+- You want to boost the natural power of pain relief and healing in your body.

 - You want to control your own treatment and healing at home, on your own time.